Wittman Regional Airport: Improvements

 In 2015-2016 the 50-year-old taxiway B was completely rebuilt with concrete pavement; as part of the project LED lighting was added to the taxiway.

 The airport is currently working on replacing most of taxiway A in a phased plan along runway 18/36; the project also added an entrance to a proposed South GA ramp to serve the airport's Aviation Business Park.
 Due to the cancelation of AirVenture 2020, the project schedule was able to be revised to allow construction to be completed by the end of 2020.

 On July 16, 2020, the airport began a project to replace the aging GA terminal as well as the old airline terminal built in 1958 and 1971 respectively with a new modern GA terminal.
 The high cost to maintain both facilities, as well as the lack of interest from airlines to bring back service favoring Appleton International Airport leaving no need for an airline terminal as the primary reasons to replace the terminal.
 The new terminal opened in July 2021 in time for AirVenture 2021.

 Cargo operations

 Freight Runners Express offers scheduled cargo service from the airport.
 They utilize their Beechcraft Model 99 aircraft type for Oshkosh cargo operations.

 Airshow

 The airport is the site of the annual Experimental Aircraft Association's AirVenture Oshkosh, an experimental aircraft and sport aviation airshow.
 Across Knapp St. to the west lies the campus of the EAA AirVenture Museum.
 For the week of AirVenture Oshkosh (known locally as "The Airshow" or "The Fly-in"), Wittman Regional is the world's busiest airport by traffic movements.

+Ground transportation

+Public transit service to the airport is provided by GO Transit.
+Formerly, Greyhound Lines buses stopped at the airport.